The Three Musketeers: D'Artagnan: Critical response

 The film received generally positive reviews from critics.

+France

+Fabrice Leclerc of Paris Match gave the film four out of five stars and wrote; "Adventure, thriller, humor, everything is royally dosed in this breathtaking show, embodied by a meticulous and gourmet cast."

+Maroussia Dubreuil of Le Monde gave the film three out of five stars and praised its two main female characters, writing; "this first opus participates in the great catch-up session of feminism by offering bold scores to its two protagonists, Milady and Mademoiselle Bonacieux".

+International

 Rotten Tomatoes gives the film a score of 98% based on 51 reviews, with a weighted average of 7.50/10.
-The website's critical consensus states: "All for one and one for all!
-The Three Musketeers: D'Artagnan stands as a gallant reinterpretation of the source material".
+The website's critical consensus starts with "All for one and one for all!", referencing a quote from the 1844 novel, and then continues by stating: "The Three Musketeers: D'Artagnan stands as a gallant reinterpretation of the source material."
 Metacritic assigned the film a weighted average score of 79 out of 100, based on 10 critics, indicating "generally favorable reviews".
 AlloCiné, a French cinema site, gave the film an average rating of 3.7/5, based on a survey of 37 French reviews.

-The Guardian named The Three Musketeers: D'Artagnan as one of the best films of 2023.

-Fabrice Leclerc of Paris Match gave the film four out of five stars and wrote; "Adventure, thriller, humor, everything is royally dosed in this breathtaking show, embodied by a meticulous and gourmet cast."

-Maroussia Dubreuil of Le Monde gave the film three out of five stars and praised its two main female characters, writing; "this first opus participates in the great catch-up session of feminism by offering bold scores to its two protagonists, Milady and Mademoiselle Bonacieux".

 Peter Bradshaw of The Guardian gave the film four out of five stars and wrote; "This is a lavishly produced, very enjoyable innocent pleasure."
+The same magazine also named The Three Musketeers: D'Artagnan as one of the best films of 2023.